-Services that are covered for you What you must pay when you get these services and glucose-control solutions for checking the accuracy of test strips and monitors.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the noncustomized removable inserts provided with such shoes).
+Services that are covered for you What you must pay when you get these services Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
+Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
+There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.
+Diabetes self-management training and diabetic services and supplies; For all people who have diabetes (insulin and noninsulin users), covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices, lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the noncustomized removable inserts provided with such shoes).
 Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions.
+20% coinsurance • Diabetes self-management training is covered under certain conditions.
 There is no coinsurance, copayment, or deductible for members eligible for the diabetes self-management training preventive benefit.
-Durable medical equipment (DME) and related supplies† (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech-generating devices, oxygen equipment, nebulizers, and walkers.
-With this Evidence of Coverage document, we sent you our list of DME.
-The list tells you the brands and manufacturers of DME that we will cover.
-We included a copy of our DME supplier directory in the envelope with this booklet.
-The most recent list of brands, manufacturers, and suppliers is also available on our website at wa-medicare.kp.org/providers.
-Generally, we cover any DME covered by Original Medicare from the brands and manufacturers on this list.
-We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
-However, if you are new to our plan and are using a brand of DME that is not on our list, we will 20% coinsurance
+Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, 20% coinsurance